Start your care

 These contributions are sometimes referred to as “rent and board,” “rent and utilities,” or simply “household contributions,” depending on the provider.

-The NDIS requires that these charges are fair, transparent, and outlined clearly in your service agreement or tenancy documents.
+The NDIS requires that these charges be fair, transparent, and clearly outlined in your service agreement or tenancy documents.

 Common NDIS SIL Rent and Board Structure